bendtherules/bendtherules.github.com/posts/variable-resolution-within-functions.md

 ### Variable lookup

 Now, when we use something like `console.log(text)` in the function body - it needs to resolve the value of the variable `text`.
-For variable lookup, it will check in the current LexicalEnvironment (i.e. the new local scope) first and if it doesn't find `text` there, it will again check in it's parent scope (parent of LE = F.[[Environment]] = lexical/closure scope) and so on.
+For variable lookup,
+a. it will check in the current LexicalEnvironment (i.e. the new local scope) first, and
+b. if it doesn't find the variable there, it will again check in it's parent scope (parent of LE = F.[[Environment]] = lexical/closure scope),
+c. and so on.

 ## `this` lookup